TimMcCool/scratchattach/codegen/features.md

 ## Dynamic checking

 You can declare a variable `IS_ASYNC` like so (recommended to be in global scope):

 ```python
 IS_ASYNC = True
 ```

 It will be `True` in the async code and `False` in the sync code.
 This can be used to check dynamically where you currently are.

+More specifically, any assignment of `IS_ASYNC` will be left as is in the async code and will be changed to assign `False` in the sync code.

 ## Static checking